isomerpages/pmo-nccs/media/speeches/_posts/2017-11-17-national-statement-of-singapore-delivered-by-masagos-zulkifli-minister-for-the-environment-and-water-resources-17-november-2017.md

 The scale of solar energy deployment in Singapore is limited by space constraints and issues with intermittency.
 But we are not easily deterred.
 Singapore is pushing ahead to increase our solar PV deployment to 350 MWp by 2020, and further to 1GWp beyond 2020.
 Last year, we launched one of the world’s largest floating solar panel test-bed on one of our reservoirs.
 Singapore is now conducting engineering and environmental studies into the deployment of floating solar systems to be extended to other reservoirs.
 Our reservoirs will serve not only as a key source of our drinking water, but also contribute to clean energy as well.

 We are making efforts in other sectors as well.
-Global forecasts show that electric cars could reach cost parity with internal combustion engine vehicles in the next decade[4].
+Global forecasts show that electric cars could reach cost parity with internal combustion engine vehicles in the next decade<a href="#4">[4]</a>.
 In a month’s time, Singapore’s first electric-vehicle car sharing programme will be rolled out.
 We will progressively deploy 1,000 electric cars and 2,000 charging points island-wide by 2020.
 This July, the Building and Construction Authority (BCA) launched a new research collaboration to transform BCA’s Zero Energy Building into a positive energy building which will serve as a unique living laboratory for smart building technologies, or an “Office of the Future”.
 These efforts can serve as references for many other cities, particularly those in the tropics, to adopt similar technologies.

 **International Collaboration**